nexusformat/definitions/manual/source/design.rst

 .. index:: rules; NX prefix

-Data groups often describe objects in the experiment (monitors, detectors, monochromators, etc.), so that the contents (both data fields and/or other data groups) comprise the properties of that object.
+Data groups often describe objects in the experiment (monitors, detectors, monochromators, etc.), so that the contents (both fields and/or other groups) comprise the properties of that object.
 NeXus has defined a set of standard objects, or :ref:`base classes <base.class.definitions>`, out of which a NeXus file can be constructed.
 This is each data group